xianhadia/xianhadia.github.io/_posts/2026-01-27-em_sources.md

 ## 1.2 Duality Transformations

 Maxwell’s equations in linear, isotropic media exhibit a striking symmetry.
 If we exchange electrical quantities with magnetic quantities (and vice versa), the form of the equations remains invariant.
-This allows us to solve a problem for an electric source ($\mathbf{J}$) and immediately know the solution for the corresponding magnetic source ($\mathbf{M}$) without resolving the differential equations.
+This allows us to solve a problem for an electric source ($\mathbf{J}$) and immediately know the solution for the corresponding magnetic source ($\mathbf{M}$) without have to solve for a completely new set of equations.

 The general duality transformation is a rotation in electromagnetic space.
 However, two specific variations are most common: **Mathematical Duality** (unit-agnostic) and **Scaled Duality** (unit-preserving).